 – All ink, paper and brushes

-– Your own water bottle and mug
+– Your own water bottle

 Born in France, Sofe Dieu is a culturally and linguistically diverse artist.
 Her first encounter with art was through church and with a penchant for ritual and spirituality, her work is best known for its fragility and darkness.